enonic/old-xp-doc/doc/developer/search/aggregations/date-range.rst

-date_range
+dateRange
 ==========

-The date_range aggregation query defines a set of date-ranges that represents a bucket.
-Only documents with properties of type 'DateTime' will considered in the ``date_range`` aggregation buckets.
+The dateRange aggregation query defines a set of date-ranges that represents a bucket.
+Only documents with properties of type 'DateTime' will considered in the ``dateRange`` aggregation buckets.
 Here's a list of properties:

 field (string)